Dance World Cup – 2025 Rules – Updated September 2024

 KDZ Children Duet/Trio Jazz 2 OR 3 2 MIN 13 years and under

-KDW Children Duet/Trio Show Dance 2 OR 3 2 MIN 13 years and under
+KDW Children Duet/Trio Showstopper 2 OR 3 2 MIN 13 years and under

 KDA Children Duet/Trio Acro 2 OR 3 2 MIN 13 years and under